lcthomas/eng696s20/schedule.md

 ## Tuesday, February 4
 Due by class:
 * Select one of the articles from your top-choice journal identified in last week's assignment and read it through carefully, paying particular attention to its citations and foot- or endnotes.
-* After reading, write ~3-5 paragraphs identifying what you see as the most important conversations with which this article is signaling engagement via its citations and notes.
+* Then, write ~3-5 paragraphs identifying what you see as the most important conversations with which this article is signaling engagement via its citations and notes.
 Submit this writing to our Box folder.
 Your paragraphs should include answers to the following 3 questions:
     * What are the recent/current conversations with which this author is engaging?
     * What are the classic/foundational (for this field or fields, or for a discipline overall) conversations or pieces with which this author is engaging?
     * How does the author signal engagement with these conversations?
 Discuss 3 specific and **different** ways in which the author engages with preexisting work (by challenging that work, by building on it, by referring readers interested in more information on x topic to it, etc.)

 For this class, we will discuss the role and importance of citations and notes.
 Come to class ready to discuss the above assignment.
-You should continue working on your ideal outline (due next week).
+We will also discuss what an "ideal outline" is.
+You should begin writing your ideal outline after this week (due week 6).

 ----

-## Week 5: Ideal outline
+## Week 5: Abstracts
 ## Tuesday, February 11
 Due by class:
+* Select another article from your top-choice journal identified in week 3's assignment and read it through carefully.
+After reading, copy and paste the article’s abstract to a separate document.
+Then, within that same document, write ~1-2 paragraphs about what you see as the major goal(s) of an article abstract and how this article’s abstract fulfills those goals (be very specific, i.e., point to specific sentences/phrases in the abstract).
+Submit this writing to our Box folder.

+During this class, we will read the example article abstracts you provide and discuss the role and importance of article abstracts more generally.
+Come to class ready to discuss the above assignment.
+You should continue working on your ideal outline (due next week).

+----

+## Week 6: Ideal outline
+## Tuesday, February 18

 * An ideal outline for the piece you will be working with this semester, including a first draft of an article abstract.
-The more detailed you can make this outline, the better.
+This outline should be very detailed and specific.
 Please submit a copy to our course Box folder, and bring 2 print copies to class.
 You will workshop this outline in class with a partner/in a small group.

-We will workshop and discuss your ideal outlines in class.
+We will workshop and discuss your ideal outlines and abstracts in class.
 You will also create a plan for revision.

-----

-## Week 6: Write!
-## Tuesday, February 18: NO CLASS

-We will not meet as a group this week.
-Instead, sometime over the course of the next 2 weeks, you will set up an individual meeting with me.
-We will discuss my feedback on your ideal outline, your revision plan, any challenges or problems you foresee or are facing in writing your piece, and any questions you might have.

 ----